wmaterkowska/seismica/README.md

 npm start
 ```

-4. Open your web browser and visit `http://localhost:4200` to access the Seismica app.
+4. Open your web browser and visit `http://localhost:4200` to access the seismica app.

 ## Tech Stack

-The Seismica app is built using the following technologies and frameworks:
+The seismica app is built using the following technologies and frameworks:

 - **Express.js:** A fast and minimalist web application framework for Node.js, used for building the server-side of the app.
 - **Angular:** A powerful TypeScript-based framework for building dynamic web applications, used for developing the client-side of the app.